aimaneth/365coin-/README.md

 # 365Coin Platform

-A decentralized ICO platform built with React, Node.js, and Solidity.
+A decentralized ICO platform built with React, Node.js, and MongoDB.

 ## Development